hairstoa/cat_time/README.md

 ```
 3) If it doesn't exist, please consult your package manager of choice, then proceed.

-4) In the project direct test:
+4) In the project directory test:
 ```
 cargo run
 ```